Jenny Syquia: Personal life

-Syquia was born in Binghamton, New York.
+Jenny Robinson Syquia was born in Binghamton, New York.
 Her father, Victor Syquia was born in the Philippines and her mother, Susan Syquia (née Robinson), is American.

 Syquia is the niece of the late ambassador Enrique Syquia (Ambassador Extraordinary and Plenipotentiary of the Sovereign Military Order of Malta to the Philippine Government).
 (In addition Ambassador Syquia was nominated twice as a candidate to the UN International Court of Justice in The Hague and was the Honorary Counsel General of Jordan.).
 The ancestral home of the heirs of Gregorio Syquia in the Philippines, the Syquia Mansion, is now a museum and a part of the UNESCO world heritage site in Vigan.

 In June 1993, after a whirlwind courtship, Syquia married multi-award-winning actor Gabby Concepcion in Las Vegas.
 She became the stepmother to KC Concepcion (Gabby’s daughter with his ex-wife, Philippine actress Sharon Cuneta).
-On August 17, 1994 Syquia gave birth to her first daughter, Cloie Syquia Skarne (better known by her stage name, Cloie Concepcion) (who would go on to become a TV host and performer in the Philippines in addition to winning the Miss Earth Sweden title in 2016).
+On August 17, 1994 Syquia gave birth to her first daughter, [Cloie Syquia Skarne (better known by her stage name, Cloie Concepcion) (who would go on to become a TV host and performer in the Philippines in addition to winning the Miss Earth Sweden title in 2016).
 The marriage between Concepcion and Syquia was annulled in 1996.

-In 1997 Syquia married Filip Skarne.
+In 1997, Syquia married Filip Skarne.
 He legally adopted the two-year-old Cloie.
 She has a second daughter, Filippa Babes with Skarne.